zafir100100/Swag-Labs-Mobile-App-Automation-using-WebdriverIO-and-Appium/README.md

-# Swag Labs Mobile App Automation using Appium
+# Swag Labs Mobile App Automation using WebdriverIO and Appium

 ## Scenario